IanusInferus/cmdt/README.md

 Code under all directories beginning with Comm_ is published under 3-clause BSD license with the authorization of NeoRAGEx2002, see [Doc\License-NeoRAGEx2002.txt](Doc/License-NeoRAGEx2002.txt).

 The copyright of the library zlib.net shipped with the software is held by ComponentAce.

+The copyright of the library lzo.net shipped with the software is held by Bianco Veigel.

 The copyright of the library Math.Net Numerics shipped with the software is held by Math.Net.